Germany’s pandemic recovery raises age-old questions about European economy | DW | 29.09.2020

 German Economy Minister Peter Altmaier wearing a face mask presents the government's updated 2020 economic outlook

 But it's not all plain sailing.
-Before the pandemic hit, Germany's economy was slowing down anyway.
-Longstanding vulnerabilities in terms of exports and the car sector were being exposed by a slowdown in global trade and by the technological changes sweeping the auto industry.
+Before the pandemic hit, Germany's economy was slowing down, anyway.
+Longstanding vulnerabilities in terms of exports and the car sector were being exposed by a slowdown in global trade and by technological changes sweeping the auto industry.

 That's why Germany's Mechanical Engineering Industry Association (VDMA) forecasts a drop in production of 17% for its thousands of members in 2020, with a tiny rise of 2% foreseen for next year.